Juarez-Lincoln High School: Juarez-Lincoln High School history

 Juarez-Lincoln High School opened its permanent campus doors to its student population in January 2011.
 The school had been housed at the old campus from August 2008 through December 2010.

 The school was reclassified in the 2012 UIL realignment as a 5A high school, and joined its sister schools (La Joya High School and Palmview High School) in the UIL rosters for athletic and fine art contests.
 Later, in 2014, UIL renamed all classifications in the state, and all three LJISD schools became Class 6A schools, which are schools with student enrollments of 2100+.

 Athletics

-The Juarez-Lincoln Huskies are members of the 30-6A classification of the University Interscholastic League for all athletic, academic, and music competitions.
+The Juarez-Lincoln Huskies are members of the District 15-Division 5A classification of the University Interscholastic League for all athletic, academic, and music competitions.
 The school offers athletic programs in: